dinosaure/blogger/articles/lwt_pause.md

 what is interesting in the Lwt code is the use of `both`, which suggests that the processes are running _at the same time_.

-"At the same time" does not necessarily suggest the use of several cores, but the possibility that the right-hand side may also have the opportunity to be executed even if the left-hand side has not finished.
+"At the same time" does not necessarily suggest the use of several cores or "in parallel", but the possibility that the right-hand side may also have the opportunity to be executed even if the left-hand side has not finished.
 In other words, that the two processes can run **concurrently**.

 But factually, this is not the case, because even if we had the possibility of a point of cooperation (with the `>|=` operator), Lwt tries to go as far as